 In arid areas, not only the water quality but also the provision of sufficient water quantities is a major challenge.
 This is where Integrated Water Resources Management (IWRM) comes in.
 This involves taking an integrated view of all available water resources, including wastewater and brackish water, and all possible water uses - from drinking water to irrigation - and optimising and combining management in such a way that sufficient water of adequate quality is available in the long term.

 Origin-path-target model for groundwater protection.
 A distinction is made between general resource protection and the protection of a specific drinking water catchment (spring or well) (Goldscheider 2009).

-Marking and pumping tests
+Tracer and pumping tests

 The quality of hydrogeological models and forecasts stands and falls with the quality of the data collected in the field.
-Marking tests and hydraulic test techniques such as pumping tests play an important role in this respect.
-Marking experiments provide information about underground connections, residence times, flow velocities and processes of contaminant transport.
+Tracer tests and hydraulic test techniques such as pumping tests play an important role in this respect.
+Tracer experiments provide information about underground connections, residence times, flow velocities and processes of contaminant transport.
 Pumping tests enable the determination of hydraulic parameters such as transmissivity and storage coefficient.
 These techniques are constantly being further developed at the institute and are applied to a wide range of practical and scientific problems.

 The primary result of a marking experiment is a transit curve from which many relevant transport parameters can be obtained, such as mean residence time, linear flow velocity, dispersion and recovery (Goldscheider et al. 2008).